What is hand therapy? Conditions Often Treated With Hand Therapy

 What is hand therapy?

-The goal of hand therapy is to help individuals regain the use of their hands and improve their ability to perform activities of daily living, work, and leisure activities.
-Hand therapists work with patients to help them regain function and independence and to prevent future injuries.
+Hand therapy aims to aid patients in regaining the use of their hands and enhancing their capacity to carry out activities of daily living, employment, and leisure.
+Hand therapists work with patients to help them regain independence and function as well as to stop further accidents.

 Hand therapy may include techniques such as: